ReiiSky/RecurrentLabs/LinearRegression/README.md

 <strong>Results</strong>
 <p class="p1"><span class="s1">Least Square: 4918.9</span></p>
 <p class="p1"><span class="s1">Least Square Gradient Descent: 5690.9 [Epoch: 20 | Learning Rate: .001]</span></p>
-Even though Least Square scores significantly better, Gradient Descent can usually reach similar performance with enough epochs (iterations over the data).
+<p>Even though Least Square scores significantly better, Gradient Descent can usually reach similar performance with enough epochs (iterations over the data).</p>

 <strong>Conclusion</strong>
-Linear Regression is an easy model to implement and allows us to get a better understanding of the data.
+<p>Linear Regression is an easy model to implement and allows us to get a better understanding of the data.
 One of the issues with Linear Regression is that it is not a very powerful modeling tool; it just tries to draw a straight line through the data.
 However, in general, simpler models tend to work better, so don't forget to try them out.
-To see the full code, please check out my GitHub.
+To see the full code, please check out my GitHub.</p>

 <strong>Further Reading &amp; Other Tutorials</strong>